|Welcome | About us | The Herd | Sales | Contacts |

 We aim to increase our current total of 11 champions and 17 breed champions.

-The herd consists of both British Saanen and white British (grade) goats with an occasional Saanen male also standing at stud with us.
-Our work commitments prohibit us milking any more than 6 animals and usually 4 goatlings (dry yearlings), 4 female kids and 2 males make up the remainder of the herd .
+The herd consists of both British Saanen and white British (grade) goats.
+Due to work commitments and my long period of chemotherapy following bowel cancer in 2009 we limit the herd at the moment to no more than 4 milkers with 2 goatlings (dry yearlings), 3 female kids and 2 males making up the remainder of the herd .

 Generally though our policy is to kid at 2 years of age.
 Weaning is carried out on both male and female kids at 3 months of age and surplus milk is fed to our beef calves.